Gkhadharbee/AWS_Projects/README.md

 b.
 Specify the "Number of public subnets" as 2.
 c.
 Specify the "Number of private subnets" as 2.
 d.
 For NAT gateways, choose "1 per AZ" to enhance resiliency.
-g.
+e.
 For VPC endpoints, you can choose "None" .
-h.
+f.
 Regarding DNS options, clear the checkbox for "Enable DNS hostnames."
 Once you've configured all the settings, click "Create VPC."
 <img width="960" alt="image" src="https://github.com/user-attachments/assets/d42e7a19-e9c4-4cbc-ba7f-aaa0278573a7">
 <img width="960" alt="image" src="https://github.com/user-attachments/assets/da629b3f-34a6-4cdb-ac59-980b115c3542">